jibrilsharafi/AdvancedLogger/README.md

 }
 ```

-Output (both in the Serial and in the log file in the SPIFFS memory):
+Output (both in the Serial and in the log file in the LittleFS memory):

 ```cpp
 [2024-03-23 09:44:10] [1 450 ms] [INFO   ] [Core 1] [main::setup] This is an info message!